djjazzy/PyUSB_Picdem_FS_18F4550/README.md

 PyUSB_Picdem_FS_18F4550
 =======================

-Develop a Python USB host equivalent of the MSVC++ Microchip USB host Windows program using libusb 1.0 API that will communicate with the Microchip PICDEM FS USB development board.
+Develop a Python USB host equivalent of the MSVC++ Microchip USB host Windows program (located in Firmware/PC Software/pdfsusb) using libusb 1.0.18 API that will communicate with the Microchip PICDEM FS USB development board.

 Windows Environment:
 Windows 7